More people who took part in Dublin ‘riot’ will face legal sanctions, says McEntee

 Tánaiste Leo Varadkar on Sunday said the disturbances were a “riot” and it is “lucky somebody didn’t get seriously injured or killed”.

-Speaking on Sunday morning, Mr Varadkar told Newstalk’s On the Record show with Gavan Reilly that “it wasn’t a protest, it was a riot”.
+Speaking on Sunday morning, Mr Varadkar told Newstalk’s On The Recordwith Gavan Reilly that “it wasn’t a protest, it was a riot”.

 The Minister for Business said he was a “great believer in free speech” but that gatherings such as Saturday’s are not allowed in Level 5 lockdown.

-Meanwhile, Minister for Foreign Affairs Simon Coveney said people have a right to protest but denounced Saturday’s protests as illegitimate.
+Meanwhile, Minister for Foreign Affairs Simon Coveney said people have a right to protest but denounced Saturday’s protest as illegitimate.

-Speaking on RTÉ’s The Week In Politics, Mr Coveney he said Covid-19 restrictions had caused a lot of angst, but said what had occurred in Dublin on Saturday was “thuggery”.
+Speaking on RTÉ’s The Week In Politics, Mr Coveney said Covid-19 restrictions had caused a lot of angst, but said that what had occurred in Dublin on Saturday was “thuggery”.

 “Yesterday wasn’t legitimate protest.
 It was people who were intent on thuggery, and violence and intimidation of the guards and the State.
-When someone is firing a rocket or firework from a few metres away from guards, that is not appropriate and I hope the courts deal with it as quickly as people,” he said.
+When someone is firing a rocket or firework from a few metres away from guards, that is not appropriate,” he said.

-On the same programme Sinn Féin TD for Dublin Fingal Louise O’Reilly said the protest was as far-right action and a “slap in the face for frontline workers”.
+On the same programme Sinn Féin TD for Dublin Fingal Louise O’Reilly said the protest was a far-right action and a “slap in the face for frontline workers”.

 Far-right groups

-The commissioner was clarifying statements he made on Saturday, in which he said the groups involved were a mix that included the far left.
+The commissioner was clarifying statements he made on Saturday, in which he said the groups involved were a mix that included the “far-left”.
 “Despite initial indications, following further investigation, there is no corroborated evidence of extreme left factions being involved,” he said on Sunday.
-He also thanked the public for their messages of goodwill for the gardaí who policed the protest.
+He also thanked the public for their messages of goodwill for gardaí who policed the protest.

-On Saturday evening, Mr Harris said an individual who let off the firework in the direction of gardaí would now be the subject of a criminal investigation and an investigating officer would be appointed.
+On Saturday evening, Mr Harris said an individual who let off a firework in the direction of gardaí during the disturbances would now be the subject of a criminal investigation and an investigating officer would be appointed.

 Taoiseach Micheál Martin on Saturday evening condemned the demonstration “which posed an unacceptable risk to both the public and gardaí”.

-Asked how it could be accommodated that many people involved in the protest had benign intentions, Mr Varadkar said he was unsure, but that “it isn’t unusual for any protest movement to have a sinister fringe which will have a different agenda which might go beyond the issue at hand and those people might turn to violence”.

-He said reporting of beliefs held by some of those who attended the protest, was not far off the QAnon conspiracy theories that have become prominent in US politics in recent years.
+Mr Varadkar said reporting of beliefs held by some of those who attended the protest indicated those beliefs were not far off conspiracy theories that have become prominent in US politics in recent years.

-Asked about the role of social media in spreading or hosting misinformation, Mr Varadkar said once the online safety commissioner is established – which is currently being worked on by Minister for Culture Catherine Martin – it would be possible to order companies to take down harmful content.
+Asked about the role of social media in spreading or hosting misinformation, Mr Varadkar said that once an online safety commissioner is established – which is currently being worked on by Minister for Culture Catherine Martin – it would be possible to order companies to take down harmful content.

 “I think there’s responsibility on some of the social media platforms as well to do the exact same,” he said.
 While many of the networks used to organise Saturday’s gathering were not regulated in Ireland, mainstream networks that allow themselves to be used as a vehicle to advertise illegal gatherings have a responsibility to prohibit such content.